VISIT OUR ART STORE ▶

 Final Thoughts

-Creating the bokeh effect in your watercolor paintings can elevate your artwork and give it that dreamy, magical touch.
+Creating the bokeh effect in watercolor paintings can elevate artwork and give it a dreamy, magical touch.

-Whether you prefer the precision of masking fluid, the skillful approach of painting around your circles, the softness of lifting, or the fun of using alcohol, each technique has its unique charm.
+Whether the artist prefers the precision of masking fluid, the skillful approach of painting around circles, the softness of lifting, or the playful effects of alcohol, each technique has its own charm.